SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-22-die-grundlagen-der-arithmetik-von-wyoming.md

 <a href="{{ site.baseurl }}/images/2024-11-22-die-grundlagen-der-arithmetik-von-wyoming-NPVIC.jpg"><img src="{{ site.baseurl }}/images/2024-11-22-die-grundlagen-der-arithmetik-von-wyoming-NPVIC-thumb.jpg" width="400" height="1019" alt="Wikipedia: Status of National Popular Vote Interstate Compact" title="Wikipedia: Status of National Popular Vote Interstate Compact" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 About the Electoral College, there are only paths to a more democracy-centered system.
 Either:
-- A constitutional amendment to replace it (with either a popular vote yet, a ranked choice vote).
+- A constitutional amendment to replace it (with either a popular vote, or better yet, a ranked choice vote).

   Republicans would, of course, block this _hysterically,_ as it would remove their